ibm-cloud-docs/solution-tutorials/sql-database.md

 6. Click on **Open** to launch the database console.
 If it is the first time using the console, you are offered to take a tour.

 ## Create a table
 We need a table to hold the sample data.
-That table can be created as part of the load process or before.
-If we do it directly, then it is simpler to set up the load process.

 1. In the console for Db2 Warehouse on Cloud click **Explore** in the navigation bar.
 It takes you to a list of existing schemas in the database.
 2. Locate and click on the schema beginning with "DASH".